replicatedhq/replicated-docs/docs/release-notes/rn-vendor-platform.md

 Released on November 29, 2023

 ### New Features {#new-features-v2023-11-29-3}
-* Users can now subscribe to custom metrics notifications.
+* Users can subscribe to custom metrics notifications.

+### Improvements {#improvements-v2023-11-29-3}
-* Notifications for "All" events have been split into "App Status" and "System Events".
+* Notifications for "All" events are split into "App Status" and "System Events".

 ## v2023.11.29-2